 Subscribe to receive messages

-QuickBlox SDK emits events to notify that something happened.
+QuickBlox SDK emits events to notify about chat events.
 Thus, when a message has been received, a user receives the event from SDK about a new incoming message.
 To process events, you need to provide an event handler that SDK will call.
 See the code snippet below.

 import { NativeEventEmitter } from 'react-native'